-The Navasota Subdivision enters the City of Bryan from the west and then turns south near 28th Street and Bryan Ave.
+The Navasota Subdivision enters the City of Bryan from the west and then turns south near 28th Street and Bryan Avenue.
 The Quiet Zone will span from Graham Drive to W. Pease Street on this track.

 - Phase 1: Bryan Subdivision